zydou/arti/doc/dev/netdoc-builder.md

 }

 // we need to accumulate these in pieces, and put them in doc later,
-// because otherwise args and objects can't be specified in any order
+// because otherwise args and object can't be specified in any order
 // and we'd need a typestate, and also there's the newline after the
 // args
 struct ItemEncoder<'n, K> {